 I research children’s literature and am particularly interested in the relationship between female identity, space and place.
-My MPhil thesis – “A Space to Be Herself: Locating Girlhood in Children’s Literature” – explored this intersection, whilst my PhD shall look towards exploring the impact of the fictionalised female pre-adolescent body upon real world young girls.
+My MPhil thesis – “A Space to Be Herself: Locating Girlhood in Children’s Literature” – explored the representation of girls and girlhood in a range of children’s books, whilst my PhD analyses girls, creative writing, and the stories that they tell.

 You can find out more about my research on my dedicated blog Big Boots And Adventures.
 I’d love to see you there!